prjctimg/huetiful/readme.md

 - Parse and convert all CSS supported color strings plus `number`, `Array`, `object`, `Map`/`Set` and even `boolean`values to other color spaces.
 - Query properties about color or collections of colors
-- Filter colors that don't match a certain criteria
-- Sort colors in a collection before manipulating them further
+- Sort and filter colors using their `factors` in a collection before manipulating them further
-- Generate palettes using a single color or collection as a starting point
+- Generate multiple palettes using a single color or collection (for interpolations) as a starting point
 - Grab some color scales from Tailwind or Colorbrewer palettes
+- Want to experiment with generating palettes from distributing `factors` in collections of color tokens

-## Install
+## Installing

 > The library uses ES modules and has no default export.
 If you wish to have a UMD build (for some reason known to self), you can build from source.
 See [BUILD.md](./build.md) for more info